Spring Garden Revival

 Seasonal Weeding Calendar & Weather Timing for Easton's Climate Zone 6b

-Easton’s climate (Zone 6b) shapes the seasonal weeding calendar.
-Early spring (Mar-Apr) is ideal for pre-emergent control and early perennial treatment when soil temperatures reach 50-55°F; late spring (May-Jun) is optimal for post-emergent annual control and hand-weeding.
-Summer (Jul-Aug) targets perennial control when energy reserves are high, with increased irrigation to reduce stress.
-Fall (Sep-Oct) is best for deep-rooted perennial removal as energy moves to roots.
-Weather conditions should be 60-85°F (avoid >90°F), with 24-48 hour rain-free periods for herbicides and wind speeds <10 mph for spray applications.
-Plant-specific timing and pollinator protection are critical—avoid weeding flowering dandelions and clover during peak pollinator activity, and time removals to prevent seed dispersal.
-Wildlife protection requires avoiding disruption of nesting (March-Aug).
+Easton’s climate (Zone 6b) shapes the timing of weed management.
+Early spring (Mar-Apr) is ideal for pre-emergent control when soil temperatures reach 50-55°F; late spring (May-Jun) favors post-emergent and hand-weeding.
+Summer (Jul-Aug) targets perennial weeds when energy reserves are high, while fall (Sep-Oct) is optimal for deep-rooted perennial removal as energy moves to roots.
+Weather conditions are critical: manual removal is best in slightly moist soil, herbicide uptake is maximized at 60-85°F (avoid >90°F), and applications should be timed for 24-48 hour rain-free periods with wind speeds <10 mph.
+Wildlife and pollinator protection guide the avoidance of weeding during peak nesting and flowering periods.

 Post-Weeding Site Management & Stormwater Protection in Compliance with Easton's MS4 Program